alttch/bma-info/rplc/io/eapi.rst

 Action pool size
 ================

-The default action pool size is 1, mean there can be only a single action running.
+The default action pool size is 1, meaning there can be only a single action running.
 Despite context actions are atomic (they only set context variables to specified values), the pool can be increased with the top-level field in PLC YAML configuration: